Melva Irene Mayfield

 The 1920 U. S. Census taken on January 16, 1920 shows Alex Egellhof (age 24) born in Iowa to Missouri and Iowa-born parents is Unemployed and is renting his home at 21 Holly Street, 1st Ward, City of Dubuque, Dubuque Co., IA.
 Living with him is his wife, Winefred Egellhof (age 20) born in Illinois to Indiana and Minnesota-born parents, who is also Unemployed.

-The 1930 U. S. Census taken on April 14, 1930, shows Alex G. Egelhof (age 34) born in Iowa to Missouri and Iowa-born parents and first married at age 21 is a Railroad Depot Agent who owns his home worth $3,400 and is living at 249 N. Warwick Avenue, Village of Westmont, DuPage Co., IL.
-Living with him is his wife, Dawn Egelhof (age 32) born in Michigan to New York-born parents and first married at age 19.
-Also living there is his son, Jayde Egelhof (age 4) born in Illinois to Iowa and Michigan-born parents.
+The 1930 U. S. Census taken on April 14, 1930, shows Alex G. Egelhof (age 34) born in Iowa to Missouri and Iowa-born parents and first married at age 21 is a Railroad Depot Agent who owns his home worth $3,400 and is living at 249 N. Warwick Avenue, Village of Westmont, Du Page Co., IL.
+Living with him are: his wife, Dawn Egelhof (age 32) born in Michigan to New York-born parents and first married at age 19; and his son, Jayde Egelhof (age 4) born in Illinois to Iowa and Michigan-born parents.

 The 1930 U. S. Census taken on April 23, 1930 shows Frank Sladek (age 33) born in Illinois to Czechoslovakia-born parents and first married at age 19 is a Truck Driver and is renting his home at 7338 40th Street, Precinct 1, Village of Lyons, Cook Co., IL.
 Living with him is his wife, Melva Sladek (age 30) born in Wisconsin to Wisconsin-born parents and first married at age 16.

 The 1930 U. S. Census taken on April 11, 1930, shows Elcana Baird (age 62) born in Indiana to South Carolina and Indiana-born parents and first married at age 30 is a Sash and Door Millworker who owns his home worth $3,000 and is living at 751 Cleveland Avenue, Dubuque, Julian Twp., Dubuque Co., IA.
-Living with him is his wife, Margeret H. Baird (age 57) born in Minnesota to Irish Free State-born parents and first married at age 26. also living there are his three children: Winifred Baird (age 30) born in Illinois to Indiana and Minnesota-born parents, a divorced Public School Teacher; his son, Joseph Baird (age 10) born in Iowa to Iowa and Illinois-born parents; and Mary A. Baird (age 7) born in Iowa to Iowa and Illinois-born parents.
+Living with him is his wife, Margeret H. Baird (age 57) born in Minnesota to Irish Free State-born parents and first married at age 26.
+Also living there are his three children: Winifred Baird (age 30) born in Illinois to Indiana and Minnesota-born parents, a divorced Public School Teacher; his son, Joseph Baird (age 10) born in Iowa to Iowa and Illinois-born parents; and Mary A. Baird (age 7) born in Iowa to Iowa and Illinois-born parents.

 The Chicago Tribune, Chicago, Cook Co., IL, September 3 and 4, 1966